20Sunny/ChatGPT3.0/README.md

 ## Configuration

 The app requires an OpenAI API key to function.
 To use your own key, set the `OPENAI_API_KEY` environment variable to your key before starting the app.
-For example:
+For example: export OPENAI_API_KEY=your_api_key_here npm start

+The app's behavior can be customized by editing the code in the `src` directory.
+In particular, you may want to modify the `generateResponse` function in `App.js` to change how Aivana generates responses to user input.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to the project, please fork the repo and submit a pull request with your changes.
+Before submitting your pull request, please make sure that your code passes the existing tests and that you've added new tests for any new functionality you've added.

+## License

+This project is licensed under the [MIT License](LICENSE).